muskaanchandra/DSP_ApplicationAssignment/README.md

 The data used is closing prices from the NASDAQ index

-While writing our codes, we used the following sources: https://github.com/MProx/Wavelet-denoising/blob/master/wavelets.py and https://github.com/zhoudafa08/EMD2FNN/blob/master/EMD2FNN.py
+While writing our codes, we took help from the following sources: https://github.com/MProx/Wavelet-denoising/blob/master/wavelets.py and https://github.com/zhoudafa08/EMD2FNN/blob/master/EMD2FNN.py